charlysparks/ipfs-docs/docs/README.md

 # Welcome to the IPFS docs

-The Interplanetary File System (IPFS) is a decentralized file system for building the next generation of the internet.
+The Interplanetary File System (IPFS) is a decentralized file system for building the next iteration of the internet.
 [Filecoin](https://filecoin.io) and many popular Web3 projects are built on IPFS.
-Some call it the hard drive for blockchain and Web3, though its power extends much further.
+Some call it the hard drive for blockchain and Web3; though its power extends much further.

-## Get started
+## Get started with IPFS

-Check out these docs to get started with IPFS:
+Check out these docs:

 - [What is IPFS?](concepts/what-is-ipfs.md#what-is-ipfs)
 - [Key concepts](concepts/README.md)